Summer Time, Travel Time – Traveling Tips for COPD Patients

 - Check for oxygen policies.
 This is the MOST important factor.
 Traveling and COPD can become very complicated if the flight you booked does not allow an onboard oxygen tank.

-- Request a wheelchair.
+- Request a wheelchair so that the patient does not have to walk and maximum oxygen for COPD patients ensured.
 There will be long ques which might get too exhausting for you.
 I see no point in becoming tired before your trip even begins!
 So why not request a wheelchair well in time, preferably when you’re booking your tickets so you have no problems acquiring one.

 - Reduce the risk of infections.
 Drink plenty of water especially when traveling through a plane.
 The air in the plane is generally dry.
 Being exposed to such an environment can pose a risk of being getting an upper respiratory infection.
 Drink plenty of water, avoid dehydrating agents such as coffee, tea, and alcohol to reduce the risk of dehydration or an infection.
 You should also consider wearing a mask and have a prescribed bottle of antibiotics to treat yourself quickly in case you do find yourself being infected.